You are currently viewing Intentional Infliction of Emotional Distress

 WHAT IS THE INTENTIONAL INFLICTION OF EMOTIONAL DISTRESS?

-The tort (wrongful act) of intentional infliction of emotional distress (hereinafter referred to as “IIED”) occurs when one acts abominably or outrageously with the intent to cause another to suffer severe emotional distress.
-An example of this could be one abominably issuing an outrageous threat of future harm upon another person.[1]
+The tort (wrongful act) of intentional infliction of emotional distress (IIED) occurs when one acts abominably or outrageously with the intent to cause another to suffer severe emotional distress, for example, abominably issuing an outrageous threat of future harm upon another person.1See https://www.law.cornell.edu/wex/intentional_infliction_of_emotional_distress

-A prima facie[2] case of IIED includes the following factors:
+A prima facie2i.e., accepted as correct until proven otherwise case of IIED includes the following factors:

 1. The tortfeasor (the person who committed the tort) acts;

-2. the tortfeasor’s act and conduct is outrageous;
+2. The tortfeasor’s act and conduct are outrageous;

-4. the tortfeasor’s conduct is the cause of such distress.[3]
+4. The tortfeasor’s conduct is the cause of such distress.3Supra footnote 1.

 WHAT ARE THE ELEMENTS REQUIRED TO PROVE AN IIED CLAIM?

-The Plaintiff or complainant must prove the following elements in order to establish an IIED claim:
+The plaintiff or complainant must prove the following elements to establish an IIED claim:

 1. The tortfeasor’s conduct must be outrageous or abominable;

-4. the tortfeasor’s conduct must be the actual and proximate cause of the severe emotional distress of Plaintiff.[4]
+4. The tortfeasor’s conduct must be the actual and proximate cause of the severe emotional distress of the plaintiff.4Restatement (Second) of Torts §46.

-The “extreme and outrageous” actionable conduct must be “so outrageous in character, and so extreme in degree, as to go beyond all possible bounds of decency, and to be regarded as atrocious, and utterly intolerable in a civilized community.”[5]
+The “extreme and outrageous” actionable conduct must be “so outrageous in character, and so extreme in degree, as to go beyond all possible bounds of decency, and to be regarded as atrocious, and utterly intolerable in a civilized community.”5See id.

-The tortfeasor’s conduct must be more than malicious and intentional; liability does not extend to mere insults, indignities, threats, annoyances, or petty oppressions.[6]
-The court must determine whether an average member of the community, upon learning of the facts alleged by plaintiff, would exclaim “outrageous!”[7]
+The tortfeasor’s conduct must be more than malicious and intentional; liability does not extend to mere insults, indignities, threats, annoyances, or petty oppressions.6See Viehweg v.
+Vic Tanny Intern. of Missouri, Inc., 732 S.W.2d 212, 213 (Mo.App.1987) The court must determine whether an average member of the community, upon learning of the facts alleged by the plaintiff, would exclaim “outrageous!”7See id.

 Here are a few examples of the types of stresses that a victim in an IIED claim may suffer, as well as circumstances that may help prove an IIED claim: